sccala/black_jack/README.md

 # Objective

 This is a web app to play black jack with a virtual dealer.
+I made this app for one of the Mintbean Hackathon, but also to solidify my knowledge for front-end development.

 ## Rules of Black Jack